mittal2000/cs7ns1_project3/usercase/dev.md

 - periodically send healthz request to sensors,
   - if 200 OK, do nothing
   - otherwise, remove it from device list
-- periodically send register message to only the gateway, then send device data to them.
+- periodically send register message to other networks, then send collected data to them, then get list from them and update the local list